Southern Horizons

 Ah.... finally a controversial subject!
 Just kidding.

 As in most Muslim cultures, women are expected to dress a bit more modestly than in the US.
-The most respectful way to dress in Morocco is to cover your shoulders and knees, and avoid clothes that are extremely tight or revealing.
+The most respectful way to dress in Morocco is to cover your shoulders and thighs, and avoid clothes that are extremely tight or revealing.
 It is especially important to dress respectfully in rural areas.
-You will see tourists in the cities wearing almost anything, but that doesn't mean it's welcome.
+You will see tourists in the cities wearing almost anything, but that doesn't mean it's appreciated.
 You are not required to cover your head or your hair.

 Should I bring my Large / Professional camera?